-For many children, using additional assessments, e.g., the Oxfordshire Developmental Journal, will support settings to better understand, appreciate, and celebrate children’s attainment and plan for their future learning as part of the Graduated Response to meeting the needs of Early Years children with SEND.
+For many children, additional assessments, such as the Oxfordshire Developmental Journal, can help settings to better understand, appreciate, and celebrate a child’s strengths and attainment.
+They can also support practitioners to plan future learning as part of the Graduated Response Early Years children with SEND.

-This section suggests assessment tools that settings might use to learn more about a child’s strengths and areas of learning/development need.
+This section includes assessment tools that settings may use to learn more about a child’s strengths and identify areas where additional support may be needed.

 For all children with SEND